-- A. In general Payments to the Contractor under this Contract shall: - (i) be made as expeditiously as practicable; and - (ii) include financial arrangements to cover funding during periods covered by joint resolutions adopted by Congress making continuing appropriations, to the extent permitted by such resolutions. - B. Quarterly, semi-annual, lump-sum, and other methods of payment: - (i) In general Pursuant to Section 108(b) of the Indian Self-Determination and Education Assistance Act, and notwithstanding any other provision of law, for each fiscal year covered by this contract, the Secretary shall make available to the Contractor the funds specified for the fiscal year under the annual funding agreement incorporated by reference pursuant to subsection F2 paying to the Contractor, on a quarterly one-quarter of basis, the total provided for in the annual funding agreement for that fiscal year, in a lump-sum payment semiannual payments, or any other as payment authorized method of by accordance with such method as mav be requested by the Contractor and specified in the annual funding agreement; and
+A. In general - Payments to the Contractor under this Contract shall:

+- (i) be made as expeditiously as practicable; and - (ii) include financial arrangements to cover funding during periods covered by joint resolutions adopted by Congress making continuing appropriations, to the extent permitted by such resolutions.

+B. Quarterly, semi-annual, lump-sum, and other methods of payment:

-- (ii) Method of quarterly payment If quarterly payments are specified in the annual funding agreement incorporated by reference pursuant to subsection F2, each quarterly payment made pursuant to clause (i) shall be made on the first day of each quarter of the fiscal year, except that in any case in which the Contract year coincides with the Federal fiscal year, payment for the first quarter shall be made not later than the date that is 10 calendar days after the date on which the Office of Management and Budget apportions the appropriations for the fiscal year for the programs, services, functions and activities subject to this Contract; and
+- (i) In general - Pursuant to Section 108(b) of the Indian Self-Determination and Education Assistance Act, and notwithstanding anv other provision of law, for each fiscal year by this contract, the Secretary covered shall make available to the Contractor the funds specified for the fiscal year under the annual funding agreement incorporated by reference pursuant to subsection F2 bv paying to the Contractor, on a quarterly basis, one-guarter of the total amount provided for in the annual funding agreement for that fiscal year, in a lump-sum payment as semiannual payments, or any other or method of payment authorized by law, in accordance with such method as may be requested by the Contractor and specified in the annual funding agreement; and - (ii) Method of quarterly payment If quarterly payments are specified in the annual funding agreement incorporated by reference pursuant subsection F2, each quarterly payment to made pursuant to clause (i) shall be made on the first day of each quarter of the fiscal year, except that in any case in which the Contract year coincides with the Federal fiscal year, payment for the first quarter shall be made not later than the date that is 10 calendar days after the date on which Office the of Management and Budget apportions the appropriations for the fiscal year for the programs, services, functions and activities subject to this Contract; and

-- (iii) Applicability Chapter 39 of Title 31,

-United States Code, shall apply to the

-payment of funds due under this Contract and

-the annual funding agreement referred to in
+(iii) Applicability - Chapter 39 of Title 31, United States Code, shall apply to the payment of funds due under this Contract and the annual funding agreement referred to in clause (i).

-clause (i).